carlziess/go-mysql-kafka/README.md

 # go-mysql-kafka

-go-mysql-kafka it's a mysql binlog subscriber. and will sending message to kafka brokers immediately.
-It uses [`go-mysql`](https://github.com/siddontang/go-mysql) to fetch the origin data.
+The Go-MySQL-Kafka it's a MySQL bin log subscriber.
+And will send the message to Kafka brokers immediately.
+It uses [`Go-MySQL`](https://github.com/siddontang/go-mysql) to fetch the origin data.

 ## Install